The Care Act

 The Guide has been split into three parts: Shaping the Future which looks at the exact Care Act requirements and some of the strategies needed to meet those changes; Gearing up for change which sets out what has been tried and learned across England; and Seeing the Benefits which looks at how to measure success.

-Six detailed case studies from around the country to show how councils are meeting new Care Act duties around information and advice.
+Local Authority case studies.
+Six detailed case studies from around the country to show how councils are meeting Care Act duties around information and advice.

 Norfolk is covered by subscriptions that enable the Statutory, Private and Voluntary Sectors access to the website without additional cost.
 To access the website the code is 191NORFOLK